-While respecting the principle of risk diversification, the Sub-Fund's assets are primarily exposed to the fixed-income asset class by amongst others purchasing bonds, notes and similar fixed-interest rate and floating-rate securities, including distressed securities, convertibles and contingent convertibles as well as ABS/MBS, warrant bonds, denominated in hard currencies, as defined below, and issued or guaranteed by corporate or government, government-related and supra-national issuers domiciled in, having their business activity in or exposed to Asia.
+While respecting the principle of risk diversification, the Sub-Fund's net assets are primarily exposed to the fixed-income asset class by amongst others purchasing bonds, notes and similar fixed-interest rate and floating-rate securities, including distressed securities, convertibles and contingent convertibles as well as ABS/MBS, warrant bonds, denominated in hard currencies, as defined below, and issued or guaranteed by corporate or government, government-related and supra-national issuers domiciled in, having their business activity in or exposed to Asia (as from 5 July 2023: and Australia subject to a maximum upper allocation of 15% of the Sub-Fund's net assets to Australian issuers).
 Investment instruments do not have necessarily to have any or any specific rating.
 The investments shall be made in a broad range of rating categories, in particular in the high yield sector, including distressed securities.